ladpriteshkumar/Interview-Question-Answer/Csharp-dotnet/Object_Oriented_Progrmming/SolidPrincipal.md

 ### Meaning
 Each class should do **one job**.
+This keeps code clean, focused, and easy to maintain.
 If a class is doing multiple things, it becomes harder to maintain and more fragile.

 ### Example